hkirk/swtafp-slides/slides/02/02-function-types.md

 ## Equality

-* Requires equality to be defined for components
+* Requires equality to be defined for all components
-* Requires that components to be pairwise equal in type
+* Requires components to be pairwise equal in type

 ```fsharp
 type RecordTest = { X: int; Y: int }